OSGeo/OSGeoLive-doc/en/quickstart/52nWPS_quickstart.rst

 *	To run 52°North WPS on the Live DVD, click on the "Start 52NorthWPS" link in the Web services folder on the desktop or you will find it in the menu-items.

 *	Firefox will open the 52nWPS-TestClient.
+*	Make sure that you have started Geoserver since some of the demonstrations require data from the local Geoserver installation.

 .. image:: ../../images/screenshots/1024x768/52n_test_client.png